banner

 Common Local Storage - Cookie

-What is the principle behind using the kill command to kill a process?
+What is the principle of killing a process using the kill command?#

 The kill command sends a signal to the process with the specified process ID.
 The list of signals that can be sent is as follows: